 Indonesian women’s participation in the labour force is not only smaller than men but also concentrated in fewer sectors.
 Women are primarily found in the manufacturing, service and agriculture sectors.
 In fact, despite the economic growth, women’s participation in the labour force remains stagnant and has never been separated from their ascribed role as care workers in the family and community.

-In this paper the authors explore the future of women’s work through the gender framework, based on the sectors in which women have traditionally participated, and offers a projection based on several determinants, such as the demographic dividend, climate change, the environment and technology disruption.
+In this paper the authors, Desintha Dwi Asriani and Herni Ramdlaningrum, explore the future of women’s work through the gender framework, based on the sectors in which women have traditionally participated, and offers a projection based on several determinants, such as the demographic dividend, climate change, the environment and technology disruption.

 This paper is part of the regional project "Women and the future of work in Asia".
 With insights from distinguished researchers in nine Asian countries, FES and its partners aim to further promote gender equality in the world of work, with emphasis on enhancing women’s participation in public and political life and promoting decent work for all along with gender-just and human-centric economic models.

 Bringing together the work of our offices in the region, we provide you with the latest news on current debates, insightful research and innovative visual outputs on the future of work, geopolitics, gender justice, and social-ecological transformation.

 Rural communities, suburban and urban areas are what make a city a city.
 But imagine if all rural communities, and the aforementioned urban areas are...
 More

 Their lives have never been the same after the salinity intrusion.
 The photo series part two reveals enormous impact of climate change on coastal...
 More